 Instead of reading the agreement or seeking legal advice, most check the agree box.
 Doing so is much easier, especially when you need to use the technology now.
 We are all guilty of it!

-These signed agreements are what allows big corporations to abuse personal data.
+These signed agreements are what allow big corporations to abuse personal data.
 For this reason, it is critical to protect personal data.
 Knowledge is power.
 In the wrong hands, it can be harmful to you.

 Many people need to use technology to work or stay connected.
 Cutting out technology is not an option for many.
 Individuals can become empowered by learning more about personal data protection.